shlokgalav/Cricket-ball-physics/notes/4A_Magnus_effect.md

 This Magnus force equation is taken from Chinagodaba et al. (2026), who used it in a six-degree-of-freedom cricket spin-bowling flight model.

+For the baseline simulation:

+$$
+\boxed{C_M=0.18}
+$$

+Chinagodaba et al. measured Magnus coefficients of approximately 0.17 to 0.24 across their spin-bowling trials and used (C_M=0.18) as a representative calibrated value.

+Therefore, (C_M=0.18) is used as a simplified baseline rather than as a universal constant.

    ## Variables
 | Variable | Meaning |